Key findings and learnings of Azure AD B2C custom policy configuration with federated authentication

 Key findings and learnings

-Azure AD B2C does not relay Id token to the end session endpoint of the third party IDP.
-According to OpenIdConnect specs it's a recommendation that Id token should be relayed but Azure AD B2C does not support this right now.
-I also got confirmation about that from the MS support.
+Azure AD B2C does not relay the ID token to the end-session endpoint of the third-party IDP.
+According to OpenIdConnect specs, it's recommended that an ID token should be relayed but Azure AD B2C does not support this right now.
+I also got confirmation about that from MS support.

 <Item Key="SingleLogoutEnabled">true</Item>

-In our project this was an issue because the third party IDP required the Id token to finalize complete sign out.
-We had to made some modifications to the third party IDP which enabled smooth sign out user experience even Id token was not relayed.
+In our project, this was an issue because the third-party IDP required the ID token to finalize the complete sign-out.
+We had to make some modifications to the third-party IDP which enabled a smooth sign-out user experience even Id token was not relayed.

 2) Usage of acr_values parameter

-OpenId Connect protocol allows you to send custom parameters to the authorization endpoint by using acr_values parameter.
-If you need to deliver custom static parameters to the third party IDP you can determine acr_values as a Input Claim in the claims provider configuration.
+OpenId Connect protocol allows you to send custom parameters to the authorization endpoint by using the acr_values parameter.
+If you need to deliver custom static parameters to the third-party IDP you can determine acr_values as an Input Claim in the claims provider configuration.

 <InputClaims>